aws-solutions-library-samples/guidance-for-data-management-core-on-aws/docs/manual_installation.md

 | Bravo   | 102   | 5      | 961.00  |
 | Charlie | 155   | 4      | 472.00  |

 These rows represent a table of product names, the number of units in inventory, their weight, and their cost.
-Below we will add this data as assets in the data fabric using the Data Asset API.
+Below we will add this data as assets in the Data Management using the Data Asset API.
 There is an example of creating a Glue table asset backed by S3 or a Redshift table.
 Both of these assets will be managed assets in DataZone meaning other users of DataZone can subscribe to and consume these when published.

 #### Glue Tables

-1. Load the CSV file into the `df-spoke-<SPOKE_ACCOUNT_ID>-<REGION>` S3 bucket
+1. Load the CSV file into the `dm-spoke-<SPOKE_ACCOUNT_ID>-<REGION>` S3 bucket
 2. Make an API request replacing the request body `workflow` with:
    ```
     {